Message template

 # List section

-Section is rendered multiple times when the value of section variable is a list.
+When the value of section variable is a list, it is rendered multiple times.
 The block has access to all the keys declared in a row of the list.
-Ensure that you use an array when you plan to retrieve multiple values in the template response.
+To retrieve multiple values in the template response, use an array.

 # Template definition with list section example

-We define the template below with a list section order_lines with fields product_name, qty, price, total.
+The following template defines a list section order_lines with the fields product_name, qty, price, and total.

-Template with list section Template with list section
+Template with list section Template with a list section

-If we pass in the following values into the template:
+If we pass the following values into the template:

 {